groupdocs-annotation/GroupDocs.Annotation-References-Tutorials/content/english/net/advanced-usage/set-document-preview-resolution/_index.md

 using GroupDocs.Annotation.Options;
 ```

-That's it for imports - GroupDocs keeps things clean and doesn't require a dozen different namespaces for basic operations.
+That's it for imports – GroupDocs keeps things clean and doesn't require a dozen different namespaces for basic operations.

-## Step-by-Step Guide: Setting Document Preview Resolution
+## Step‑by‑Step Guide: Setting Document Preview Resolution

-Here's where things get interesting.
-We'll walk through the complete process of generating high-resolution document previews, with explanations of what each part does and why it matters.

 ### Step 1: Initialize the Annotator

-Start by creating an Annotator instance with your document.
+Start by creating an `Annotator` instance with your document.
 This works with PDFs, Word docs, Excel files, PowerPoint presentations, and many other formats.

 ```csharp
 using (Annotator annotator = new Annotator("input.pdf"))
 {
 ```

-**What's happening here?** The `using` statement ensures proper resource disposal - important when dealing with potentially large document files.
-The Annotator loads your document into memory and prepares it for preview generation.
+**What's happening here?** The `using` statement ensures proper resource disposal – important when dealing with potentially large document files.
+The `Annotator` loads your document into memory and prepares it for preview generation.

-**Real-world tip**: If you're processing multiple documents, consider implementing this in a loop or async method to handle batch operations efficiently.
+**Real‑world tip**: If you're processing multiple documents, consider implementing this in a loop or async method to handle batch operations efficiently.

 ### Step 2: Configure Preview Options